-EMS 240 Special Needs Patients 1 2 0 2
+EMS 240 Patients W/Special Challenges 1 2 0 2

-This course includes concepts of crisis intervention and techniques of dealing with different special needs patients and is required for paramedic certification.
-Topics include behavioral emergencies, abuse, assault, challenged patients, personal well-being, home care, and psychotherapeutic pharmacology.
-Upon completion, students should be able to recognize and manage frequently encountered special needs patients.
+This course includes concepts of crisis intervention and techniques of interacting with patients with special challenges and is required for paramedic certification.
+Topics include appropriate intervention and interaction for neglected, abused, terminally ill, chronically ill, technology assisted, bariatric, physically challenged, mentally challenged, or assaulted patients as well as behavioral emergencies.
+Upon completion, students should be able to recognize and manage the care of patients with special challenges.

-EMS 241 EMS Clinical Practicum IV 0 0 9 3
+EMS 241 EMS Clinical Practicum IV 0 0 12 4